 In order to qualify for a reward under Section 21F(b)(1) of the Act, 6 a whistleblower must "voluntarily provide" the SEC with information concerning a securities violation.
 The SEC will view information provided as voluntary only if the whistleblower provides it to the Commission before he has received an official request, inquiry, or demand for it.
 Rule 21F-4(a)(1), (2).
 The SEC rules also made it clear that a whistleblower would be deemed to have submitted information "voluntarily" as long as an official inquiry had not been directed to him as an individual, so employees remain eligible even if an inquiry has been directed to their employer.
 Id.
 If a whistleblower is obligated to report information to the SEC as a result of a preexisting duty, it will not be considered voluntary.
 Rule 21F-4(a)(3).
-This disqualification is not triggered by an employee's contractual obligation to his employer or another third party or the receipt of a request for the same or related information as part of an internal investigation, so an employer cannot remove the incentives that are key to the effectiveness of the program by requiring all employees to sign agreements requiring them to report any perceived securities violations to the SEC.
+This disqualification is not triggered by an employee's contractual obligation to his employer or another third party or the receipt of a request for the same or related information as part of an internal investigation, so an employee to sign agreements requiring them to report any perceived securities violations to the SEC.
 Adopting Release at 35-37.